LeonardoCarreraSilva/petshop/README.md

 É um projeto SPA (Single Page Application) de uma petshop/blog feito com REACT.

-Its a SPA (Single Page Application) project with a patShop/blog done with REACT
+Its a SPA (Single Page Application) project with a patShop/blog done with REACT.

 ## How to run!
-Simples rode os seguintes comandos na pasta base do projeto Simple run the following commands in the project's base folder
+Simples rode os seguintes comandos na pasta base do projeto.

+Simple run the following commands in the project's base folder.

  ```Node
   npm update